Cognigy/Documentation/docs/ai/empower/knowledge-ai/ctxt.md

 ## Download Knowledge Sources as CTXT

 You can download Knowledge Sources as a CTXT file, including Knowledge Sources created from web pages and other file formats.
-Using CTXT files offers more flexibility in managing Knowledge Sources.
+Downloading Knowledge Sources as CTXT files offers more flexibility in managing Knowledge Sources.
 With a CTXT file, you can:

 - Back up Knowledge Sources more easily after you have edited the Knowledge Chunks.
 - Use Knowledge Sources across Knowledge Stores with different embedding vector dimensions.